How the Hiring Decision Is Really Made

 - What advanced skills do you have that are relevant to this job?

 - How quickly will you be able to work independently?

 - Will you be able to train others?

-Are You a Good Fit for the Team and the Culture?
+If You Are a Good Fit for the Team and the Culture

 Generally, the better you fit in with the team, and the corporate culture, the more likely you are to be hired.
 The hiring manager knows that if you're a good fit with the team, he or she won't have to spend time resolving personal conflicts between you and others on the team.
 A good team fit means you'll likely mesh with established patterns and procedures and, ultimately, help improve production.
 Managers also have to ask, "are you a good fit with the overall company culture?"